-In connection with the entry into the Second Lien Loan Agreement, on March 30, 2016, the Company agreed to issue 16,889,828 shares of common stock (adjusted to give effect for the 1 for 20 reverse stock split that became effective as of the opening of trading on August 5, 2016, see Note 1) to the Second Lien Lenders pro rata based on their participation in the Second Lien Facility, which Second Lien Lenders received shares equivalent to approximately 90% of the outstanding common stock of the Company after such issuance.
+In connection with the entry into the Second Lien Loan Agreement, on March 30, 2016, the Company agreed to issue 16,889,828 shares of common stock to the Second Lien Lenders pro rata based on their participation in the Second Lien Facility, which Second Lien Lenders received shares equivalent to approximately 90% of the outstanding common stock of the Company after such issuance.
 The issuance of the shares of common stock was made pursuant to the exemption from registration under Section 4(a)(2) of the Securities Act.

-In a first step, the Company issued and delivered 371,276 shares of common stock (adjusted to give effect for the 1 for 20 reverse stock split that became effective as of the opening of trading on August 5, 2016, see Note 1), representing approximately 19.4% of the Company's pre-transaction outstanding shares of common stock, to the Second Lien Lenders.
-In a second step, approved by the Company's shareholders at a special meeting held on August 2, 2016, the Company issued and delivered an additional 16,420,098 shares of common stock (adjusted to give effect for the 1 for 20 reverse stock split that became effective as of the opening of trading on August 5, 2016, see Note 1), to the Second Lien Lenders and an additional 98,454 shares of common stock (Adjusted to give effect for the 1 for 20 reverse stock split that became effective as of the opening of trading on August 5, 2016, see Note 1), to the Chairman and Chief Executive Officer, both of whom participated as Second Lien Lenders.
+In a first step, the Company issued and delivered 371,276 shares of common stock, representing approximately 19.4% of the Company's pre-transaction outstanding shares of common stock, to the Second Lien Lenders.
+In a second step, approved by the Company's shareholders at a special meeting held on August 2, 2016, the Company issued and delivered an additional 16,420,098 shares of common stock, to the Second Lien Lenders and an additional 98,454 shares of common stock, to the Chairman and Chief Executive Officer, both of whom participated as Second Lien Lenders.